 Once you’ve finished writing your synopsis, proofread it carefully before publishing it online.
 There’s nothing worse than having a lousy summary out there.

-10. Keep It Short
+10. Keep it Short

 A good rule of thumb is to keep your synopsis under 200 words.
 That means you won’t have to worry about formatting issues.

-Essential Parts of a Synopsis
+Essential Parts of a Book Synopsis

 1. Characters